9256 Humidity - Mould / Mold - Damp

 To save some more money it would appear to me that one could keep the air conditioned moisture content dew point temperature lower than the lowest observed in the past week by only one or two degrees and this may be sufficient.
 One would be required to observe temperature and relative humidity to track the lowest dew point of the last week.

 Honeywell, IPI and perhaps, others have humidity sensors that log the humidity.
-The IPI sensor costs USD 350 requires recalibration every three years.
+The IPI sensor which cost USD 350 in 2015 required recalibration every three years.
 I would assume that all humidity sensors require recalibration after three years as they probably all use similar technology.

 This link http://dpcalc.org/index.php is to a Dew Point Calculator.
 It is useful in that it indicates “Days to Mold” as well as Mold Risk.